Last updated: 28 July 2004

 After returning home from the Third Mighty ETX Star Party I noticed that the corrector lens on my ETX-90RA (which I took on the trip to Arizona) had become very spotted and sure looked like it could use some cleaning.
 Here are some photos that show some of what I was seeing.

-I thought about making some of Dr. Clay Sherrod's cleaning solution (as explained on the Cleaning Optics page on my ETX Site) but then I remembered that Oceanside Photo and Telescope is now selling "Doc Clay's Cleaning Kit" for $50.
-I contacted OPT and they sent me a kit to try out (reminder: I have a relationship with OPT).
+I thought about making some of Dr. Clay Sherrod's cleaning solution (as explained on the Cleaning Optics page on my ETX Site) but then I remembered that Oceanside Photo and Telescope was selling "Doc Clay's Cleaning Kit" for $50 (no longer available).
+I contacted OPT and they sent me a kit to try out (reminder: I had a relationship with OPT).
 It arrived a few days later.

 As shown in the photo below, it comes with one bottle of Dr. Clay's cleaning solution, one bottle of rinse, 4x4 cleaning pads (quantity 200), a 2" brush, and a three-page set of instructions.